braintree/browser-switch-android/README.md

 [Chrome Custom Tab](https://developer.chrome.com/multidevice/android/customtabs) and receive a response as the result of user interaction, either cancel or response data from the web page.

-A new major version of the SDK is available in beta.
+:mega: A new major version of the SDK is available in beta.
 See the [v2 migration guide](v2_MIGRATION.md) for details.

 ## Setup